ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 17.05/15.7-LTS

+* Update interval can now be set up to 180 days.
+For default installations, update check interval will be 30 days.
+* Fixed an issue where NVDA may play error tone if Studio exits while a time-based profile is active.

 ## Version 17.04

 * Added a basic add-on debugging support by logging various information while the add-on is active with NVDA set to debug logging (requires NVDA 2017.1 and later).
 To use this, after installing NVDA 2017.1, from Exit NVDA dialog, choose "restart with debug logging enabled" option.